 TGay Editor: Edit the text in 9.4.2.142.5 starting at P130L29:

 Each SNRi subfield, 1 ≤ i ≤ NSTS, where NSTS is the value of the Number of Space-Time Streams Reported subfield within the Rate Adaptation Control/Extended TPC field, contains the SNR of space-time stream i averaged across all PSDUs received within a report interval intended for the STA, and where the PSDUs are transmitted using an MCS other than MCS 0 or EDMG MCS 0.
 The value of the subfield is found by computing the arithmetic mean of the PPDU signal-to-noise ratios with signal and noise power in mW, converting the result to dB, and encoding the dB value in the same way as the SNR field in the Channel Measurement Feedback element.
-This statistic is reset when the reset condition defined in 9.4.2.142.6 is met.
+If the Number of PPDUs subfield within the Rate Adaptation Control/Extended TPC field is 0 and the PPDU Statistics field is present, the SNRi subfield is set to 0xFF This statistic is reset when the reset condition defined in 9.4.2.142.6 is met.

 Each MCSi subfield, 1 ≤ i ≤ NSTS, where NSTS is the value of the Number of Space-Time Streams Reported subfield within the Rate Adaptation Control/Extended TPC field, contains the MCS of space-time stream i.
 This subfield is used to indicate the MCS that was used to collect the values within the LDPC Statistics field or SC/OFDM Statistics field.
-If the Number of PPDUs subfield within the Rate Adaptation Control/Extended TPC field is 0, the MCSi subfield is set to 255.
+If the Number of PPDUs subfield within the Rate Adaptation Control/Extended TPC field is 0 and the PPDU Statistics field is present, the MCSi subfield is set to 255.
 This statistic is reset when the reset condition defined in 9.4.2.142.6 is met.

 Each Link Margini subfield, 1 ≤ i ≤ NSTS, where NSTS is the value of the Number of Space-Time Streams Reported subfield within the Rate Adaptation Control/Extended TPC field, contains the link margin measured on space-time stream i and averaged across all PPDUs received within a report interval intended for the STA, and where all the PPDUs are transmitted using an MCS other than MCS 0 or EDMG MCS 0.
 The value of the subfield is found by computing the arithmetic mean of link margin values in decibels, and encoding the result as a 2s complement signed integer in units of decibels.
 A value of –128 indicates that no link margin is provided.
 The method used to measure link margin is beyond the scope of this standard.
-This statistic is reset when the reset condition defined in 9.4.2.142.6 is met.
+If the Number of PPDUs subfield within the Rate Adaptation Control/Extended TPC field is 0 and the PPDU Statistics field is present, the Link Margini subfield is set to –128.This statistic is reset when the reset condition defined in 9.4.2.142.6 is met.

 TGay Editor: Edit the text in 10.43.1 P352L30-45:

-If the Dialog Token field in the Link Measurement Report frame is equal to the nonzero Dialog Token field of the Link Measurement Request frame, then the MCS, SNR, and Link Margin fields of the Link Measurement Report frame shall be computed using the measurements of the PPDU that is the next PPDU frame received from the requesting STA, or the PPDUs received from the requesting STA within the corresponding report interval and subject to the reset condition rules (see 9.4.2.142.6).
+If the Dialog Token field in the Link Measurement Report frame is equal to the nonzero Dialog Token field of the Link Measurement Request frame, then the MCS, SNR, and Link Margin fields of the Link Measurement Report frame shall be computed using the measurements of the PPDU that is the next PPDU received from the requesting STA, or the PPDUs received from the requesting STA within the corresponding report interval and subject to the reset condition rules (see 9.4.2.142.6).
 The DMG Link Margin element within the Link Measurement

 TGay Editor: Add the following before the Note in 10.43.1 P352L45: